-Students will receive information via Suicide Prevention/ information sharing activities and events.
-New students will be provided information via new student orientation.
-Other possible avenues include the student email listserv, website, campus student newsletter and television monitors located at the Main Campus.
-The goal of the educational programming offered by Student Services is to promote understanding concerning the dynamics of suicide and to recognize behaviors that may signal suicidal intent.
-Flyers will be distributed providing information regarding depression, general principles about mental health, stress and related topics to student's concerns.
+Students will receive Suicide Prevention information sharing activities and events.
+New students are provided information at Student Orientation.
+Other possible media avenues include the student email listserv, website, campus student newsletter and television monitors located on the Main Campus.
+The goal of the educational programming offered by Student Services is to promote understanding regarding the dynamics of suicide, and to recognize behaviors that may signal suicidal intent.
+Informational flyers are distributed addressing depression, general principles about mental health, stress and other related topics.